 Listing 19-35: Using the fn type to accept a function pointer as an argument

-This prints The answer is: 12.
+This code prints The answer is: 12.
 We specify that the parameter f in do_twice is an fn that takes one parameter of type i32 and returns an i32.
 We can then call f in the body of do_twice.
 In main, we can pass the function name add_one as the first argument to do_twice.

-Unlike closures, fn is a type rather than a trait, so we specify fn as the parameter type directly, rather than declaring a generic type parameter with one of the Fn traits as a trait bound.
+Unlike closures, fn is a type rather than a trait, so we specify fn as the parameter type directly rather than declaring a generic type parameter with one of the Fn traits as a trait bound.

 Function pointers implement all three of the closure traits (Fn, FnMut, and FnOnce), so we can always pass a function pointer as an argument for a function that expects a closure.
-Prefer to write functions using a generic type and one of the closure traits, so that your functions can accept either functions or closures.
+It’s best to write functions using a generic type and one of the closure traits so your functions can accept either functions or closures.

-An example of a case where you’d want to only accept fn and not closures is when interfacing with external code that doesn’t have closures: C functions can accept functions as arguments, but C doesn’t have closures.
+An example of where you would want to only accept fn and not closures is when interfacing with external code that doesn’t have closures: C functions can accept functions as arguments, but C doesn’t have closures.

-For an example where we can use either a closure defined inline or a named function, let’s look at a use of map.
-To use the map function to turn a vector of numbers into a vector of strings, we could use a closure:
+As an example of where we can use either a closure defined inline or a named function, let’s look at a use of map.
+To use the map function to turn a vector of numbers into a vector of strings, we could use a closure, like this:

 let list_of_numbers = vec![1, 2, 3];